we-learn-js/js-training/src/slides/ObjectOrientedProgramming.md

 > The most common way to make properties private in javascript  is to adhere to a simple convention:

-> If a property name is prefixed and/or suffixed with an underscore, then it should be treated as non-public.
+> If a property name is prefixed and/or suffixed with an underscore, then it should be treated **by consumer** as non-public.

 ----